FarronF/limerick-council-meetings/meetings/2022/12/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 2nd November 2022.md

 This junction can be considered for the Low Cost Safety Scheme.
 We will need

-to consult and obtain permission from the relevant landowners.--- 5
+to consult and obtain permission from the relevant landowners.
+---
+5

 10.